-Nobody, female or male, should be viewed as another person’s marionette.
+Nobody of any gender should be viewed as another person’s marionette.
 Nobody should be treated as a sexual toy.
 As long as anyone can be viewed as a sexualized doll attached to strings, we are accepting a culturally endorsed value of sexual objectification.
-This is the foundation for sexual assault – one person in a position of power, forcing another person to be their sexual marionette.
+This is the foundation for sexual assault – one person in a position of power, forcing another person to be a sexual marionette.

 It’s time to cut the strings.

 Sexual assault and hurtful sexual experiences are so prevalent that I decided to include these issues in both of my novels.
 I tried to treat the issues, emotional and physical, with the respect they deserve.
 Having worked as a therapist for 25 years before becoming a novelist, I also hold boundless respect for the human capacity to heal.

 Caroline Black, 15 years old, leaves her college prep academy for the local public high school, which opens her world.
 Written in reaction to witnessing gay students bullied in high school, as a voice against bullying, stereotyping and sexual assault.

 Caroline Black, a rookie psychology intern, goes through one year of training, working with her first patient – a young man who is stormy, seductive, complex and troubled.
 Written in support of healthy sex and sexuality, healing from sexual assault, same-sex parents, and as a voice against the stigma of therapy.